frankois944/kmp-mvvm-exploration/README.md

 You will find inside this repo :

 - Injection with Koin annotation on KMP project
+- Getting KMP ViewModel from swift and Koin
 - Logging with Kermit
 - Usage of Android DataStore on KMP
 - MVVM with different approch